observIQ/stanza/docs/README.md

 ```

 ## What is an operator?
-An operator is the most basic unit of log tranformation.
+An operator is the most basic unit of log processing.
 Each operator fulfills only a single responsibility, such as reading lines from a file, or parsing JSON from a field.
 These plugins are then chained together in a pipeline to achieve a desired result.

 For instance, a user may read lines from a file using the `file_input` plugin.
 From there, the results of this operation may be sent to a `regex_parser` plugin that creates fields based on a regex pattern.
 And then finally, these results may be sent to a `elastic_output` plugin that writes each line to Elasticsearch.